 Nine Line Apparel – Best in Apparel

-“We are constantly changing our website.
+“We are constantly changing our e-commerce website.
 It was a natural process of evolving with the digital age.
+Mobile commerce is becoming increasingly important.
 We found over the past year that roughly 75% of our new users are on mobile and tablet platforms.
 Our development team wanted to focus on ‘mobile first’ design so we started testing our design concept on mobile devices.
 We pulled a lot of inspiration from the best practices while implementing customer feedback we have received since the company started.
 We never want to become complacent, and have always evolved to provide our customers the best experience we can offer.

 Since our latest design update in April, our mobile conversion rate has increased by 1.24%.
 We have also seen an increase in our desktop conversion rate by 1%.
 Overall, we are having around a 4-5% conversion rate with our daily 10k users, something we haven’t seen since our huge holiday rush during December.
 We have also decreased our bounce rate on mobile by 11% and desktop bounce rate has decreased by 5%”